winnie-ma/coding_challenge/README.md

 Write the logic for the reverseSentence function in src/reverse.ts.
 Create a command line app that uses the function.

-    npm start "please reverse this sentence" --word --letter
+    npm start -- "please reverse this sentence" --word --letter

     where

-    --word - reverse the order of the words
-    --letter - reverse the order of the letters within each word
+    "--" - separates npm args from your node args "--word" - reverse the order of the words "--letter" - reverse the order of the letters within each word

 ### Specification